scientist-softserv/iiif_print/README.md

 [Detailed metadata model documents](https://wiki.duraspace.org/display/samvera/PCDM+metadata+model+for+Newspapers)

 # Installation/Testing
-Integrating newspaper_works in your application
+Integrating Newspaper_Works in your application.
 Your Hyrax 2.2.0 based application can extend and utilize `newspaper_works`

 ## Extending, Using